 The Company applies IAS 36 to determine whether a right-of-use asset is impaired.
-No impairment has been recognised.

 4.12 Taxation

 Income tax expense consists of current tax and deferred tax.
 It is recognised in the Statement of Profit or Loss, except to the extent that it relates to items recognised directly in equity, in which case it is recognised directly in equity.